Parallel Order-Based Core Maintenance in Dynamic Graphs: Parallel Core Maintenance

-Figure~\ref{fig:remove}(b) shows three edges, $e_1$, $e_2$ and $e_3$, being removed in parallel by three workers, $p_1$, $p_2$, and $p_3$, respectively.
-(1) For $e_1$, worker $p_1$ will lock $v$ and $u_2$ together for removing the edge.
+\begin{example} Continuing in \myfig\ref{fig:remove}, we show an example of maintaining the core numbers of vertices in parallel when removing three edges.
+Figure~\ref{fig:remove}(b) shows the removal of three edges, $e_1$, $e_2$ and $e_3$ in parallel by three workers, $p_1$, $p_2$ and $p_3$, respectively.
+(1) For $e_1$, worker $p_1$ locsk $v$ and $u_2$ together for removing the edge.
 But $u_2$ is already locked by $p_2$, so $p_1$ has to wait for $p_2$ to unlock $u_2$.
-Then, $u_2$ is unlocked without changing $u_2.\mcd$, and the core number of $v$ is off by 1 added to $R_1$ for propagation.
-Since only one $u_3 \in v.\adj$ has a core number greater than $v$, the propagation of $v$ terminates.
+Then, $u_2$ is unlocked without changing $u_2.\mcd$; the core number of $v$ is off by $1$ and added to $R_1$ for propagation.
+Since only one vertex, $u_3 \in v.\adj$, has a core number greater than $v$, the propagation of $v$ terminates.
 Finally, $v$ is unlocked.
-(2) For $e_2$, the worker $p_2$ first locks $u_2$ and $u_3$ together for removing the edge.
+(2) For $e_2$, worker $p_2$ first locks $u_2$ and $u_3$ together for removing the edge.
 Then, both $u_2.\core$ and $u_3.\core$ are off by $1$, and $u_2$ and $u_3$ are added to $R_2$ for propagation.
-For propagating $u_2$, we traverse all $u_2.\adj$; the vertex $u_4$ is locked by the worker $p_3$.
-At the same time, $u_4.\core$ is decreased from $2$ to $1$ and $p_1$ will skip locking $u_4$ since the condition is not satisfied for the conditional lock.
+For propagating $u_2$, we traverse all vertices $u_2.\adj$; vertex $u_4$ is locked by worker $p_3$.
+At the same time, $u_4.\core$ is decreased from $2$ to $1$, and $p_1$ skips to lock $u_4$ since the condition is not satisfied for the conditional lock.
 Vertex $u_5$ is locked by $p_2$ and has $u_5.\mcd$ off by $1$.
-Similarly, for propagating $u_3$, we traverse all $u_3.\adj$ by skipping $u_1$ and decreasing $u_5.\mcd$.
+Similarly, for propagating $u_3$, we traverse all vertices $u_3.\adj$ by skipping $u_1$ and decreasing $u_5.\mcd$.
 Now, we have $u_5.\mcd = 2 < u_5.\core = 3$, so $u_5.\core$ is off by 1.
-Finally, we unlock $u_2, u_3$, and $u_5$; all their core numbers are $2$ now.
-(3) For $e_3$, worker $p_3$ will first lock $u_1$ and $u_4$ together for removing the edge.
-Then both $u_1.\core$ and $u_4.\core$ are off by $1$.
-Vertices $u_1$ and $u_4$ are added to $R_3$ for propagation.
-The propagation will stop since the neighbors of $u_1$ and $u_4$ ($u_3, u_2$, and $u_5$) are locked by $p_2$ and have decreased core numbers.
+Finally, we unlock $u_2, u_3$ and $u_5$; all their core numbers are $2$ now.
+(3) For $e_3$, worker $p_3$ first locks $u_1$ and $u_4$ together for removing the edge.
+Then both $u_1.\core$ and $u_4.\core$ are off by $1$, and $u_1$ and $u_4$ are added to $R_3$ for propagation.
+The propagation will stop since the neighbors of $u_1$ and $u_4$, $u_3, u_2$, and $u_5$ are locked by $p_2$ and have decreased core numbers.
 Finally, we unlock $u_1$ and $u_4$; all their core numbers are $2$ now.
-We can see $p_2$ and $p_3$ execute without blocking each other, and only vertices in $V^*$ are locked.
+We can see that $p_2$ and $p_3$ execute without blocking each other, and all vertices in $V^*$ are locked.

-Figure \ref{fig:remove}(c) shows the result after removing edges.
-We can see that all vertices have their core numbers decreased by $1$.
-Orders $\od_1$ and $\od_2$ are updated accordingly.
-Also, all vertices' $\mcd$ are updated accordingly.